Storage Changes at Pepperdine

 Keep current and necessary data for your teaching, learning, research, and work at Pepperdine.
 All University data must be stored on University-approved services; do not migrate content to unapproved services, as this violates University policies and, in some cases, may constitute a data breach.

 Review your content and identify any old, outdated, duplicate, unwanted, or unnecessary data and delete it.

 Move Personal Data

 University resources are intended for University-related business (i.e., teaching, learning, research, and work).
 If you have accidentally stored personal content, this is a good time to move it to your personal cloud storage service.

 Departments and Schools

 In addition to the individual data review and reduction steps above, Departments and Schools should review the storage practices across their teams and programs.
 Determine who is storing content in Pepperdine Google "My Drive" and who is using "Shared Drives."
-For departmental purposes, the preferred option is Google Shared Drives.
-Unlike "My Drive" which is associated with an individual employee (and can be deleted if the employee separates!), a "Shared Drive" resides with the institution rather than an individual.
+For departmental purposes, the preferred storage location is Google Shared Drives.
+Unlike "My Drive" which is associated with an individual employee (and will be deleted if the employee separates!), a "Shared Drive" resides with the institution rather than an individual.
 This means that if people leave, the data stays.
 "Shared Drives" are preferred for storing project information, documentation, meeting notes, spreadsheets, presentations, and other content for collaboration.
 Therefore, the best practice is to use Google Shared Drives to centrally locate and share collective work.